 The people who call Whitefish home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Whitefish residents report their race to be White, followed by Asian.
+The greatest number of Whitefish residents report their race to be White, followed by Native American.
 Important ancestries of people in Whitefish include German, English, Irish, Norwegian, and Dutch.

 The most common language spoken in Whitefish is English.
 Other important languages spoken here include Italian and Greek.